rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Traffic_20Light_20Controller/Clock.md

 {: .no_toc}

 Tests related to the clock.
-When you set the clock, the adjusted time shoudl be used everywhere you get back a timestamp.
+When you set the clock, the adjusted time should be used everywhere you get back a timestamp.

 ### Tests